AbYT101/abyt101/README.md

 - 🌱 I’m currently learning and working on **Generative AI and Machine Learning**

-- 👨‍💻 All of my projects are available at [https://sites.google.com/view/abraham-teka](https://sites.google.com/view/abraham-teka)

 - 💬 Ask me about **Generative AI, Machine Learning, TypeScript, .NET and Cloud**

 ---